jennyservices/jenny/docs/tutorials/userservice/user-service-2.md

+---
+id: user-service-2
+title: User Service-2
-# User Service 2 ― Adding a datastore
+sidebar_label: User Service Tutorial-2 Adding a datastore
+---

 ## Getting some use out of our user package